fahdm/Omweso/README.md

 #### Event Listeners
 Initial setup and game interactions are managed through event listeners, primarily focused on game board clicks and the reset game button.

+### Next Steps

+Continuing the development of the Omweso game involves refining existing features and implementing new functionalities to enhance the overall gaming experience.

+* User Interface Improvements: Enhance the game's visual appeal and user experience through more refined UI/UX design elements.
+This could include smoother animations for rock movements, more intuitive indicators for the current player's turn, and clearer score displays.

+* Tutorials and Game Strategies: Introduce an interactive tutorial or guide section that teaches new players the rules of Omweso, offers strategic advice, and explains the significance of the unmovable pit.
+This education component can make the game more accessible to a wider audience.

+* Mobile Compatibility: Ensure the game is fully responsive and playable on mobile devices.
+This might involve optimizing the layout for smaller screens and implementing touch controls to make gameplay seamless on smartphones and tablets.